Canada Ranks 14th on Democracy Index 2024

 • a top global agriculture and agri-food producer

 The list goes on.
-We also are home to the world's eighth-largest biofuel capacity and eighth-largest wind power generation capacity.
+We are also the world's eighth-largest biofuel producer, and have the ninth-largest onshore wind power generation capacity.

-In 2021, Canada was the world's top electricity exporter, accounting for about 8 per cent of global exports.
-We generate 83 per cent of our electricity from sources such as hydro, nuclear, wind and solar, some of which are exported to the United States.
+In 2022, Canada was the world's second-largest electricity exporter, accounting for about 8 per cent of global exports.
+We generate around 83 per cent of our electricity from sources such as hydro, nuclear, wind and solar, some of which is exported to the United States.

-With global demand for everything from oil and gas to renewables to minerals to food projected to grow over the next several years, Canada is ideally situated to be a go-to supplier.
-However, we still face some export capacity issues which are blocking Canadian energy from reaching global markets in dire need.
+With global demand for everything from oil and gas to renewables to minerals to food projected to grow over the next several years, Canada’s democratically produced resources are an ideal choice for the world.
+However, we still face some export capacity constraints, which are blocking Canadian energy from reaching global markets.

 The World Needs More Canadian Resources – Not Less

-As the 13th most democratic country on Earth – a supposed pre-requisite for a healthy business environment – Canadians need to start asking why so much capital investment and investor confidence has fled our country over the past several years.
-Canadians also must start to closely examine why we have difficulty building new natural resource projects like LNG export facilities when there is a clear business case for these projects and other countries in the world are full speed ahead.
+As the 14th most democratic country on Earth – a supposed prerequisite for a healthy business environment – Canadians need to start asking why so much capital investment and investor confidence has fled our country over the past several years.
+Canadians also must begin to closely examine why we have difficulty building new natural resource projects like LNG export facilities when there is a clear business case for these projects and other countries are full speed ahead.

-It's time all Canadians recognize we are one of the most stable and democratic natural resource producers on Earth, and understand the immense socio-economic benefits this industry creates for our families from coast to coast.
+It's time for all Canadians to recognize that we are one of the most stable and democratic natural resource producers on Earth, and to understand the immense socio-economic benefits our resource industries, particularly the energy sector, create for our families from coast to coast.

 Join Us Today!